uber/hermetic_cc_toolchain/README.md

 Severity is high, because there is no known workaround: the shared library, when built with this toolchain, will not work on our target system.

+## newer zig fails darwin tests

+**Severity: Medium**

+Task: not yet triaged.

+If zig is upgraded in this repository to nightly, it can't build the Darwin executable.
+I did not yet have time to dig further.

 ## fcntl64 linking error on glibc < 2.28

 **Severity: Low**